 - Equipment: For the skillet, you want to use a nonstick pan to prevent the egg from sticking.
 I’ve also seen people use cast iron pans but I’ve always stuck to nonstick.

 - Cooking temperature: Stay on low heat to prevent the egg from getting rubbery and tough.
-The white cooks quicker than the yolk; therefore, if the egg is cooked on high heat, the white will become overcooked before the yolk is done.
+The white cooks quicker than the yolk so you want to keep a steady heat.

 There are two methods that I use to cook fried eggs, one being the one described in the recipe.
 I prefer cooking fried eggs using the method described above because the eggs always come out perfectly.
 Cooking the eggs in butter over low heat is a cross between frying and poaching the egg in butter.
 You want to cover the pan to help speed up the process of cooking the yolk.